cioos-atlantic/ocean-data-workshop/DATA_MANAGEMENT.md

 For timezones other than UTC, use + or - followed by the number of hours to shift UTC, e.g. YYYY-MM-DDThh:mm:ss-0400.

-For more information about ISO 8601 dates, see the Wikipedia page **TODO: add link**
+For more information about ISO 8601 dates, see the [Wikipedia page](https://en.wikipedia.org/wiki/ISO_8601).

 ### Spreadsheet Date formats